In the short time that I’ve had a container garden, I’ve learned a few things about what not to do when it comes to planting a successful garden.

 Don’t fill a big container in the wrong place

-Have you ever tried to lift a big container garden filled with dirt and plants?
+Have you ever tried to lift a big container filled with dirt and plants?
 I have, and it’s not fun.
 When using a large container, make sure to place your pot where it will stay, and then fill it.
 You’ll save yourself a lot of sore muscles!

-Related tip: if you’re planting a vegetable with shallow roots in a large container, you can fill the bottom third with empty plastic containers or Styrofoam.
+Also, if you’re planting a vegetable with shallow roots in a large container, you can fill the bottom third with empty plastic containers or Styrofoam.
 This will make your container much lighter, provide good drainage and make it cheaper to fill since you’ll need less soil.

 Don’t over-water your plants

 To avoid over-watering your plants, make sure to use containers that have drainage holes.
 Also, be sure to read the moisture requirements for the plants you chose and then follow what the labels say.
 A good habit to get yourself into before you water, is to check if the soil is moist.
-To do this, put your finger into the soil about an two inches deep.
+To do this, put your finger into the soil about two inches deep.
 If the soil at your fingertip feels dry, water.